 Absorbable fabric shoe covers involve the exposure of the bottom surface of shoe covers to the surface of floor litter and slat areas.
 Wearing clean gloves, place the shoe covers over footwear that is only worn inside the poultry house.
 This can be footwear dedicated to the facility or disposable overshoes.
 Each pair of shoe covers should be worn while walking at a normal pace over a distance of 1,000 feet (305 meters).
 For flocks with fewer than 500 breeders, at least one pair of shoe covers should be worn to sample the floor of the bird area.
 For flocks with 500 or more breeders, at least two pairs of shoe covers should be worn to sample the floor of the bird area.
+For flocks with 500 or more breeders, at least two pairs of shoe covers should be worn to sample the floor of the bird area.
 After sampling, place each shoe cover in a sterile container with 30 ml of double strength skim milk, unless premoistened swabs are used.
-Seal the sterile containers and promptly refrigerate them at 2° to 4 °C or place in a cooler with frozen cold packs.
+Seal the sterile containers and promptly refrigerate them at 2° to 4 °C or place in a cooler with ice or ice packs.
 Do not freeze.
 Samples should be stored at refrigerator temperatures of 2° to 4 °C no more than five days before culturing.